 Spelletich Family Wine Company was founded in 1994 and is truly a 100% family run winery.
+Their motto is: “Food, Family & Friends”.
 Their first vintage included three wines: a Chardonnay, the BoDog Red and a Cabernet Sauvignon.
 Tragically they lost their entire 1997 vintage and most of their 1998 and 1999 wines in a warehouse fire in 2000 at what is now Frank Family winery.
 Husband wife team (Barbara and Timothy Spelletich) and their daughter Kristen (who we originally met with) are responsible for all aspects of the wine making, marketing, sales and direction of the winery.
 Barbara is the winemaker and has been since their founding in 1994.
 As the Spelletich’s say, “their secret weapon is Barbara’s Palate”!

 The name Spelletich dates back to the former Yugoslavia and may have originated from the Polish verb, ‘spelnic’ which means to fulfill something or to complete a task.